 - The origin of KISS - https://en.wikipedia.org/wiki/KISS_principle#Origin

 - Kelly Johnson - https://www.lockheedmartin.com/en-us/news/features/history/johnson.html

 - Rubber Duck Debugging - https://rubberduckdebugging.com/

-- More Clean Code Posts on our Blog – https://code-specialist.com/tag/clean-code/
+- More Posts on Code Principles Blog - https://code-specialist.com/code-principles/